 Yet, in the early dialogues the focus does not seem to be on what is good and what is bad.
 It is on the search for definitions.

 In the Laches, Nicias says that Socrates and Laches have not been "defining courage" in the right way (194c).
-Laches had been defining courage in terms of salient examples, that someone who is courageous "is willing to stay at his post and face the enemy, and does not run away" (Laches 1903e).
-Nicias suggests a different approach and that in fact "courage is a kind of wisdom (σοφίαν)" (Laches 194d).
-Socrates seems to encourage this suggestion and to suggest further that this wisdom is knowledge of what is good and what is bad (Laches 199b-199e).
-The idea, then, in the case of courage, is that a human being knows what courage is just in case he knows what is good and what is bad in circumstances that inspire fear and hence acts appropriately.
+Laches had been defining courage in terms of salient examples, that someone who is courageous "is willing to stay at his post and face the enemy, and does not run away" (190e).
+Nicias suggests a different approach and that in fact "courage is a kind of wisdom (σοφίαν)" (194d).
+Socrates seems to encourage this suggestion and to suggest further that this wisdom is knowledge of what is good and what is bad (199a-199e).
+The idea, then, in the case of courage, is that a person who knows what courage is knows what is good in circumstances that inspire fear and hence does what is appropriate in these circumstances.

 There is a similar suggestion in the Protagoras in the discussion of the unity of virtue, which Socrates introduces at 329b-d.
 "And now, Protagoras, there is one little thing wanting to the completeness of what I have got, so please answer me this.
 You say that virtue (ἀρετὴν) may be taught, and if there is anybody in the world who could convince me, you are the man: but there was a point in your speech at which I wondered, and on which my spirit would fain be satisfied.
 You said that Zeus had sent justice (δικαιοσύνην) and shame (αἰδῶ) to mankind, and furthermore it was frequently stated in your discourse that justice, temperance, holiness and the rest were all but one single thing, virtue: pray, now proceed to deal with these in more precise exposition, stating whether virtue is a single thing, of which justice and temperance and holiness are parts, or whether the qualities I have just mentioned are all names of the same single thing.
 This is what I am still hankering after."